chingc/DJBuy/README.md

 - Google Chrome
 - Mozilla Firefox
+- MS Internet Explorer
+- Apple Safari

-If DJBuy works or doesn't work with a web browser not listed here, please let me know.
+If DJBuy works \[or not\] with a web browser not listed here, please let me know.
 My email address can be found [here][3].

 ## License